levoxtrip/PKB/docs/topics/be.md

 Create notifications that remind you to ...

-#### Streaks

-Use the concept of a streak
-Make it really obvious for how many days in a row you already do this behaviour

-Write down in notebook a chart of days 1-31 and and for every day you use a dot.
-If you don't the streak is broken

 ### Stop behaviour

-Take a 30-day berak from whatever it is that you rely on for pleasure
+Take a 30-day break from whatever it is that you rely on for pleasure

 Place obstacles between you and your addictive behaviours